supree97/IP-LAB-ASSIGNMENT/README.md

 ![](OUTPUT/prg3op2.jpg)

 ---
-**4. Develop a program to convert the color image to gray scale and binary image.n**
+**4. Develop a program to convert the color image to gray scale and binary image**
 ```python
 #gray image
 import cv2 as cv